Homagn/MOVILAN/README.md

     (it should open up an ai2thor instance and run an execution of our algorithm for an instruction in ALFRED dataset)

+EXTRA NOTES:

+In mapper/params.py you can change debug_viz= True or false depending on whether you want to see the internal map state of the robot

+The code creates a lot of log outputs depicting the various stages of decision making to make a log you can try

+python3 main.py > SomeFile.txt

 (ERRORS ?)
 If the display is not opening up from the docker instance (if youre using linux azure VM and docker from inside it) https://github.com/mviereck/x11docker/issues/186